tgbyte/expectj/trunk/ExpectJ/readme.txt

      but soon you will get used to the confusion.

 Installation

      Unzip the downloaded file.
 I guess you have already done it, other wise you would not be reading this README.txt.
      You just need to put $EXTRACT_DIR/classes.jar file in your class path and you are ready to write code accessing the ExpectJ API.
      For more information on how to use it, refer to User Documentation.

 Features expected in future releases

      Need to go through the Expect man page; I know there are plenty to implement, let me know when you want a particular feature though I don't guarantee that I will oblige.

 System Requirements

     * JDK 1.3 or higher.

 User Documentation

     * $EXTRACT_DIR/doc/

 Source

     * $EXTRACT_DIR/src

 Java Doc

     * $EXTRACT_DIR/javadoc

 About the Author

     * Search the google for "Sachin Shekar Shetty".
 Google ko sab malum hai :))\
     * Email at sachintheonly@yahoo.com

+License
+    * ExpectJ is released under the GNU LGPL 2.1 license, see the LICENSE file for information.